Diagnostic and subdiagnostic structs

 function (example and example) on a

-diagnostic or by assigning it to a #[subdiagnostic]
+diagnostic or by assigning it to a #[subdiagnostic]-annotated field of a

 diagnostic struct.